Tips To Help You Save Money and Energy

 Save Energy During the Summer

 - Turn up your thermostat.
 For each degree your thermostat is set above 72 degrees, you save 1% to 3% of energy per degree.
-And keep your thermostat set higher when you are away.
+Keep your thermostat set higher when you are away.

 - Replace air conditioner filters.
 You should replace your filters (or wash them) monthly for maximum benefit.